mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 **Scenarios**
 - Associate Student 1 with this StudentProgramAssociation
-- Include required Start Date (“beginDate”)
+- Include required Start Date ("beginDate")
 - Include program attendance in days (an integer value) AND hours (up to 2 decimal places)
   - For a school year, attendance days should be between 1-300.
   - Attendance amounts should not exceed the number of days (365) or hours in a year.
 (A reasonable maximum for attendance hours would be 2400.)